rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

 1. In Lightroom, add the MIDI2LR plugin by going to File→Plugin-Manager→Add and navigating to and selecting the MIDI2LR.lrplugin folder.

+1. If using OS X, to avoid the "unidentified developer" warning, right-click on the .lrplugin (whose location you can find in the LR Plugin Manager if you don't know it) and "Show Package Contents" then you will see there is a Mac executable in there called MIDI2LR.
+Right click on this and then Open it, agree to the OSX security question.
+Only needs to be done once.

 2. The MIDI2LR application should automatically launch.
 If it is closed, it can be launched by going to File→Plug-in Extras→Start MIDI2LR